brendan0powers/bakelite/README.md

 Documentation hasn't been written yet, but a more formal overview of the protocol can be found [here](./docs/protocol.md).

+## Status
+This project is in early development.
+The C++ implementation is currently WIP.
+The API and data format are not stable, and will change without notice.
+The package has not yet been published to pypi.
+If you'd like to try out an early version, see the [contributing](./CONTRIBUTING.md) guide for installation instructions.

 # Usage

 ## Installation